An Intro To Daily Fantasy NASCAR

 Let’s begin with Charlotte Motor Speedway, the locale for Sunday’s Memorial Day race on May 24th.
 The “Coca-Cola 600” is the longest race (in mileage) on the NASCAR circuit.
 The 1.5 mile track was repaved in 2006 not coincidentally after Jimmie Johnson took his Lowe’s #48 Chevrolet to victory lane in five of the six races at Charlotte — beginning in 2003.
 Since then, Johnson — the sports’ most dominant driver — has gone on to win the Coca-Cola 600/Bank of America 500 (the name of the Fall season race) two more times.
 In addition, Johnson has won the NASCAR Sprint Cup All-Star race which takes place in Charlotte one weekend before the Coke 600 race, a record four times — including in 2012 and 2013.

 The Coke 600 is a unique race given that it starts at dusk (6:00 pm), thus causing the track to go through an enormous amount of changes throughout the race.
 The race can sometimes be difficult to predict, as only three of the past 32 races have been won from the pole position (all by Jimmie Johnson).
 Since track conditions will change so much throughout the race, it means that pit strategy will be paramount to a driver’s success.
+It also means that, oftentimes, the cars are not driven to the events to keep them safe.
+Either they hire a company like CarsRelo to handle this for them, or they have their own transportation team in house

 The Big Edge at Charlotte: